SlimeVR/SlimeVR-Docs-Site/src/tools/linux-installation.md

 # Running SlimeVR

+> [!WARNING]
+> The Linux download located at [slimevr.dev/download](https://slimevr.dev/download) currently links to the Flatpak version of the SlimeVR Server.
+For this guide, it is not used, so it is recommended to download the AppImage linked below instead.

 The recommended way to run SlimeVR on Linux (in a desktop environment) is to use the standalone AppImage executable.
 This comes with the server and GUI both bundled into one.

 [The latest AppImage can be downloaded here](https://github.com/SlimeVR/SlimeVR-Server/releases/latest/download/SlimeVR-amd64.appimage), or obtained by downloading